crushedmonster/Python_for_Computer_Vision/1-Image-Basics-with-OpenCV/README.md

 - To draw a green rectangle, press the left mouse button, drag to a desired point, then release.

 <img src="../assets/drawing_green_rectangles.gif"/>

+## Final Assessment
+My solution for the final assessment can be found here: [4_Image_Basics_Assessment.ipynb](./4_Image_Basics_Assessment.ipynb)

+One of the task for the final assessment was to create a script that opens the `dog_backpack.jpg` from our [DATA](../DATA) folder and draw empty red circles whenever the right mouse button is clicked.